ahanel13/Restaurant_RESTApi/README.md

         ]
     }

+If you want to see if a single employee exists (for signing in) then send this to the same /employees endpoint.
+This will either return null if a employee wasn't found or the employee object that was found.

+    {
+	    "email": "testemail02@gmail.com",
+	    "password": "password"
+    }

 For a single employee send request to /employees/{employee_id}

 #### POST Request
 Request body: